crnk-project/crnk-framework/crnk-examples/dagger-vertx-example/README.md

 ## Future Work

+Note that jigsaw support by Gradle and others is currently rather limited.
+As such jaotc and jlink have not yet been used by this example.
+Upcoming work once better support is available to further optimize the application:

 - Setup jlink to reduce the size of the distribution.
 - alpine as base image.
 - Package into a docker image.
 - Improve tree-shaking with proguard.
 - Setup jaotc for ahead-of-time compilation.